The JPEG file format is a lossy compressed file format developed in

 The compression algorithm to use.
 Either

-is a legacy options that calculate the compression using floating point precission instead of with integers.
+'slow','fast', or'float'.
+Default is'slow'which works best for most cases.'fast'should only be used when quality is below97as it may result in worse performance at high quality settings.'float'is a legacy options that calculate the compression using floating point precission instead of with integers.
 It offers no quality benefit and is often much slower.- bg

 Same as

-for compatibility with old graphic device APIs
+backgroundfor compatibility with old graphic device APIs